villasite/sba/zoom.md

 You're likely to have the best experience on a tablet or laptop, but you're able to download an app on your phone as well.

-On the day of, either click on the meeting link (<a href="https://bit.ly/SBAparishMass" target="_blank">https://bit.ly/SBAparishMass</a>) or enter the meeting ID after loading the app.
-Meeting ID: 979 480 457; Passcode 723749.
+On the day of, either click on the meeting link (<a href="https://bit.ly/SBAparishMass" target="_blank">https://bit.ly/SBAparishMass</a>) or enter the meeting ID with passcode after loading the app.

 You will be given the choice of allowing access to your camera and microphone.
 If you choose to decline either, others will not be able to see you and/or you will not be heard.